dynamsoft-docs/barcode-reader-docs/parameters/scenario-settings/how-to-set-parameters.md

 delete reader;
 ```
 - FormatSpecification
 If you only want to configure certain parameters for a specific pattern, then `FormatSpecification` should be used.
 This object defines the configuration used for a specific barcode format.
 If the configuration is inconsistent with the global ImageParameter configuration, then `FormatSpecification` has a higher priority.
-For specific configurable parameters and applicable scenarios, please refer to our documentation for [specific barcode format configuration parameters]().
+For specific configurable parameters and applicable scenarios, please refer to our documentation for [specific barcode format configuration parameters][2].
 In Json, use the  `FormatSpecificationArray` to define one or multiple `FormatSpecification` objects, which are distinguished by defining different `Name`.
 Use `FormatSpecificationNameArray` to specify the `Name` that each `FormatSpecification` needs to use.